nielsz/git-historical-stats/readme.md

 2. Calculate measurements for those commits.
 3. Generate charts on those measurements.

-These charts can be useful when you're doing long-term migrations which can't be done overnight, but you want to keep progress
+These charts can be useful when you're doing long-term migrations which can't be done overnight, but you want to keep progress.

 It's iterative, so the second time this script runs, it will only calculate the latest commits and new measurements and charts.